courthub74/viking_arena_time_card/README.md

 \*~Add Names registered to Name dropdown at login (read from database)~

+\*~Compare the pin number to the pin number in the Local Storage database~

-\*Compare the pin number to the pin number in the database
+\*Compare the pin number to the pin number in the Real database

 ## Encryption